 Music for TikTok: How to Find the Next Viral Song

-Want to get more out of your home internet?
+Want to get more out of your mobile plan?

 Like no other social networking app before or since, TikTok has the power to turn songs (and dances, and ideas, and literally everything) into memes.